christosk92/Wavee/README.md

 # Wavee
 The end

-Spotify send a cease and desist letter.
+Spotify sent a cease and desist letter.

 R.I.P 2 years of work.